rjodon-compas-forks/compas-dev.github.io/_sources/gettingstarted/cadconfig.rst.txt

 example script
 --------------

-Run the following script in the PythonScript editor.
+Run the following script in the PythonScript editor to see if everything works.
+There should obviously not be any errors, and the script should generate a mesh the shape of a droplet.

 .. code-block:: python